Eat that Frog- the key points

 Other Points

-• - If you are eating a live frog it doesn’t help to sit and look at it for a long time (get on with it- build momentum).
+There are a few knock on analogies that fall out of the principle of frog eating:- - If you are eating a live frog it doesn’t help to sit and look at it for a long time (get on with it- build momentum).

-• - If you are eating a live frog, you are much better just getting on and doing it as quickly as possible (helping avoid procrastination).
+- - If you are eating a live frog, you are much better just getting on and doing it as quickly as possible (helping avoid procrastination).

-• - And, if there are two frogs that need eating, eat the ugliest one first (prioritise effectively).
+- - And, if there are two frogs that need eating, eat the ugliest one first (prioritise effectively).

 Personal Application

 How do you spot a frog that needs eating?
-Three questions will help you identify it:
+Three questions will help you identify it:- - What are my highest value activities?

-• - What can I and only I do that if done well will make a real difference?
+- - What can I and only I do that if done well will make a real difference?

-• - What is the most valuable use of my time right now?
+- - What is the most valuable use of my time right now?

 Answering those three questions will help you spot what the frogs are for you.
 We all need to spend more time on the things that matter most, that have the highest return for our efforts.
 Prioritising these will allow the other matters to fit in around them.